 Manteigaria – small bakery and café in Camões Square that only sells pastéis de nata, a classic Portuguese custard tart.
 These are some of the best you’ll find in all of Lisbon .
 The tarts are continuously made in front of you throughout the day and the guy behind the counter is deliciously handsome.
 Standing room only.
 Address: Rua do Loreto 2, 1200-242

 Lisbon Gay Bars

-Nightlife in Lisbon starts very late.
-People start going out to bars around midnight and clubs around 2 to 3am.
+Nightlife in here starts very late.
+People start going out to the gay bars in Lisbon around midnight and clubs around 2 to 3am.
 The popular gay nightlife spots in Lisbon are locatd in both Principe Real and Bairro Alto.
 You can still drink on the streets in Lisbon and many locals crowd the streets in this popular area.
 The gays tend to hang out on Rua Barraco between Rua das Salgadeiras and Travessa dos Fiéis de Deus.

 Purex – mixed crowd with both gays and lesbians and the occasional straight couples or friends.
 It’s a great spot in Lisbon to go for a few drinks and perhaps a quick dance on the small dance floor.
 The interior has an edgy decor, yet still very cosy and laid-back.
 It’s technically a gay-friendly bar and very popular with the artistic, alternative and fashionable crowd.
 Probably the most popular bar for lesbians.
 Address: Rua das Salgadeiras 28 1200-241

 Tr3s – probably the most popular bear bar in Lisbon with happy hour from 4pm to 10pm.
 They offer a variety of drinks including both Portuguese and Belgian beers.
 There's outdoor seating and it opens as early as 4pm.
 Address: Rua Ruben A. Leitão 2A, 1200-392